 Santa Barbara Bus Tour

-By now the few clouds that were in the sky when we set off on the tour have disappeared and it’s clear blue skies.
+By now the few clouds that were in the sky when we set off have disappeared and it’s clear blue skies.
 And bloody hot.
-So I actually don’t get off anywhere on the tour (apart from the scheduled Mission stop) but that’s because, frankly, there’s nothing worth getting off for.
-And as it happens, the bus is almost empty.
-Santa Barbara is a nice city, and it’s a good tour per se, but as I said, there’s not much in the way of places of interest to visit.
-Coming down State Street as the tour comes to a close, I persuade the driver to let me off right outside the hotel rather than take me back to the start.
+So I actually don’t get off anywhere on the tour, apart from the scheduled Mission stop.
+But that’s because, frankly, there’s nothing worth getting off for.
+As it happens, the bus is almost empty.
+Santa Barbara seems a nice city, and it’s a good tour per se, but as I said, there’s not much in the way of places of interest to visit.
+Driving down State Street as the tour comes to a close, I persuade the driver to let me off right outside the hotel rather than take me back to the start.

-Now for the past 2 days my sinuses have become more and more blocked up – I suspect from too much exposure to air con – and I need to find a pharmacy to buy something to give me some relief, so I wander up State Street.
-I find a pharmacy inside a store but the pharmacist is at lunch so I grab a coffee – in a café with air con! – but purely to get some relief from the heat, as it’s now really hot and, frankly, unpleasant.
+Now for the past two days my sinuses have become more and more blocked up.
+I need to find a pharmacy and buy something to give me some relief.
+Wandering up State Street, I find a pharmacy inside a store.
+The pharmacist is at lunch though so I grab a coffee – in a café with air con!
+This is purely to get some relief from the heat, as it’s now really hot outside and, frankly, unpleasant.
 Who’d have thought I’d be complaining about blue skies and sunshine…

 A Trip To Stearns Wharf

 Returning after his lunch break, the pharmacist recommends a nose spray.
 Hopefully this will do the trick.
 But I’ve really had enough of the heat so I retire to my hotel room to cool down and chill out for a while.
 Around 5 pm I decide to go back down to the sea to visit Stearns Wharf.
 Outside it has thankfully become much cooler and it’s also clouded over.
 Which also of course means no sunset tonight.
 In fact rain was forecast and a few drops start to fall but it doesn’t turn into anything much.